-System information - An event with some information to the user is generated by the platform.
+- System information An event with some information to the user is generated by the platform.
 This is a harmless event; the execution continues with no interruption.
-Coloured in dark grey Information - Some module raises an event.
+Coloured in dark grey - □ Information Some module raises an event.
 Its message is intercepted and stored by the platform.
 This is a harmless event; thus, the execution continues with no interruption.
-Coloured in green Warning - A module has detected a non-fatal error or situation.
+Coloured in green

+- □ Warning A module has detected a non-fatal error or situation.
 From the point of view of openSF, this is a harmless event, so the execution continues with no interruption.
-Coloured in yellow Debug - These events are raised when executing the simulation in "debug mode".
+Coloured in yellow - Debug These events are raised when executing the simulation in "debug mode".
 Some modules optionally use an environment variable to show debugging information (see Sec.
 4.5.1).
-Coloured in grey crashes, if the module itself informs the platform by using an "Error" type event, or if it returns a non-zero code (for the languages that support it).
-Coloured in red.
+Coloured in grey - □ Error A fatal error has happened in the module execution, so the entire simulation is considered to have failed.
+There are multiple ways this may happen: if the module execution unexpectedly crashes, if the module itself informs the platform by using an "Error" type event, or if it returns a non-zero code (for the languages that support it).
+Coloured in red. - Exception This log type shows the error output stream of a module when the execution crashes.
+Typically, this kind of messages is produced when an un-controlled exception has occurred (Ex: error in bash script syntax).
+Coloured in orange.